 The cake can chill but not you!
 The first thing you want to do after you finish decorating your cake is to put it straight into the fridge/freezer.

 The purpose of chilling your cake is so the buttercream/icing gets a chance to harden.
-Once it hardens, your piped design and the surface of your cake will less likely smudge and will hold in place better.
+Once it hardens, your piped design and the surface of your cake will be less likely to smudge and will hold in place better.

 Prepare a Cake Board